 Market Sector Update

-Risk Factors.
-As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Fixed-income securities are subject to interest-rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
-Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
-In addition to the risks typically associated with fixedincome securities, loan participations in which the Fund may invest carry other risks, including the risk of insolvency of the lending bank or other intermediary.
-Loan participations may be unsecured or not fully collateralized, may be subject to restrictions on resale and sometimes trade infrequently on the secondary market.
+Risk factors.
+Fixed-income securities are subject to interest-rate risk and, as such, the net asset value of the fund may fall as interest rates rise.
+Investing in high-income securities may carry greater risk of nonpayment of interest or principal than higher-rated bonds.
+In addition to the risks typically associated with fixed-income securities, loan participations in which the fund may invest carry other risks, including the risk of insolvency of the lending bank or other intermediary.
+Loan participations may be unsecured or not fully collateralized may be subject to restrictions on resale and sometimes trade infrequently on the secondary market.
 These and other risks are more fully described in the Fund’s prospectus.
-Not all funds or fund classes may be offered at all broker/dealers.

 Waddell & Reed Investments refers to the investment management services offered by Waddell & Reed Investment Management Company, the investment manager of the Waddell & Reed Advisors Funds, distributed by Waddell & Reed, Inc.